L3N76/nuake/README.md

    ```

 ## Configuration
-You can tweak the behavior of Nuake by setting a few variables in your `~/.config/nvim/init.vim` file.
+You can tweak the behavior of Nuake by setting a few variables in your config file.

 | Option | Description |
 | :------| :---------- |